nati-d/AdvancedColorGeneratorExtension/README.md

-# Advanced Color Picker and Generator Chrome Extension
+# Chromatic Pro

 A powerful and beautifully designed Chrome extension for front-end developers, designers, and color enthusiasts!
-This tool goes beyond just picking colors — it helps you convert, generate, and manage colors like a pro.
+This tool goes beyond just picking colors it helps you convert, generate, and manage colors like a pro.

 ## Features

--   Color Picker on Canvas
+- **Color Picker**: A user-friendly color input that allows you to select colors and obtain their corresponding HEX, RGB, and HSL values.
+- **Color Generator**: A random color generator that allows users to create unique color palettes with a single click.
+- **Tailwind CSS Shades**: Automatically generates Tailwind CSS-compatible color shades for any selected color, allowing for easy integration into projects.
+- **Clipboard Integration**: Copy color values to the clipboard with a simple click for convenient usage across your projects.
+- **Dark Mode Support**: Toggle between light and dark modes to ensure a comfortable working environment.

-    -   Pick colors directly from any web page with a single click.
+- **Eye Dropper Tool**: Pick colors directly from any web page using an integrated eye dropper tool.
-    -   Use the advanced Eyedropper tool to grab colors from active tabs.

--   Format Conversion

-    -   Seamlessly convert between HEX, RGB, and HSL color formats.
-    -   Real-time conversion as you pick or input colors.

--   Tailwind CSS Color Variants Generator

-    -   Instantly generate Tailwind-style color shades.
-    -   Perfect for building consistent design systems.

--   Random Color Generator
-    -   Get beautifully random colors for inspiration.
-    -   Copy HEX, RGB, or HSL formats for quick use.

 ## Installation